HMS Artifex: War career

 She was laid up, spending the period between November 1941 and March 1942 with Plymouth Command.
 She was bought outright by the Admiralty on 24 March 1942 and selected for conversion to a Heavy Repair Ship.
 Work began that December and lasted until July 1944.
 She was commissioned in August as HMS Artifex and after carrying out trials was prepared for service in the Pacific theatre.
 She sailed to join the British Pacific Fleet in early 1945, and by March was being deployed out of Manus in the Admiralty Islands, supporting the ships of Task Force 57.
 Artifex took passage to Leyte on 19 April to support ships involved in the attacks against the airfields in the Sakishima-Gunto Islands.
 She remained here throughout April and much of May, sailing for Manus again on 20 May.
 She remained here for the rest of the war.
 On being released from the British Pacific Fleet in September she sailed back to Britain.

-Postwar
+Post-war

 Artifex was kept in commission after her return and was assigned to the training establishment HMS Caledonia at Rosyth, which was used to train artificer apprentices.
 She remained here as a training ship until 1955, when she was paid off and reduced to the reserve.
 She continued to be based at Caledonia though as a tender.
 She was finally laid up at the Dockyard and placed on the disposal list.
 HMS Artifex was sold for scrapping to BISCO on 28 December 1960 and departed Rosyth under tow on 7 January 1961, bound for the shipbreakers at Spezia.